nginx-proxy/nginx-proxy/docs/README.md

 proxy_set_header Proxy "";
 ```

-**_NOTE_**: If you provide this file it will replace the defaults; you may want to check the .tmpl file to make sure you have all of the needed options.
+**_NOTE_**: If you provide this file it will replace the defaults; you may want to check the [nginx.tmpl](https://github.com/nginx-proxy/nginx-proxy/blob/main/nginx.tmpl) file to make sure you have all of the needed options.

 ### Proxy-wide